Rutgers logo

 Staying Connected

-The Scarletter is the school's quarterly newsletter, reporting on student, alumni, faculty, and staff research, achievements, and impact.
+The Scarletter is the school's seasonal newsletter, reporting on student, alumni, faculty, and staff research, achievements, and impact.

 Public Health Will Change the World